Azure-Samples/event-grid-dotnet-hybridconnection-destination/README.md

 # Microsoft Azure Event Grid Hybrid Connection Consumer sample for C#

-This contains C# sample to consume events from Azure Event Grid using an Azure relay hybrid connection listener.
+This contains a C# sample to consume events from Azure Event Grid using an Azure relay hybrid connection listener.

 ## Features

-These sample demonstrates how to process event grid events which are delivered to an Azure relay hybrid connection destination.
+This sample demonstrates how to process event grid events which are delivered to an Azure relay hybrid connection destination.

 The above sample uses the Event Grid data plane SDK (Microsoft.Azure.EventGrid) and Azure Relay SDK (Microsoft.Azure.Relay).